Draggie306/EditingCheatSheets/A Level/Geography - Disease Dilemmas.md

 Malaria, one of the world's most deadly diseases, is estimated to have killed around 5% of all humans who have ever lived [[1](https://www.realclearscience.com/blog/2019/10/03/has_malaria_really_killed_half_of_everyone_who_ever_lived.html)].
 It is a communicable, infectious but non-contagious disease.
 More specifically, female Anopheles mosquitoes inoculate the Plasmodium (primary *P. vivax*) parasite into humans - where it infects liver cells and then moves to red blood cells - with no other known hosts.

-> Sporozoites inoculated by the female Anopheles vector enters liver cells, rupturing and releasing mature merozoites which move into red blood cells.
+> Sporozoites inoculated by the female Anopheles vector enter liver cells, rupturing and releasing mature merozoites which move into red blood cells.

 200 million cases of malaria were reported in sub-Saharan Africa to the WHO.
 In Ethiopia, 3/4 of the land area is considered endemic, putting 2/3 of the population (60 million) at risk of contracting the disease, where around 5 million cases are reported, alongside 70,000 deaths, per year.
 Malaria can also be caught again, as it can take many reinfections to build up sufficient immunity to become protected against it. [[2](https://www.mdedge.com/hematology-oncology/article/187381/related-issues/why-its-hard-develop-immunity-against-malaria)]

 The **epidemiology** of malaria is unevenly distributed.
-Areas such as the **Gambella province**, situated to the west of the **Ethiopian highland mountains** (relief rainfall) is in a **lowland area and malaria is endemic**.
+Areas such as the **Gambella province**, situated to the west of the **Ethiopian highland mountains** (relief rainfall) are in a **lowland area and malaria is endemic**.
 This area, where humid and warm, >30 degrees conditions mix with **stagnant water pools** provides ideal breeding grounds for mosquitoes (which require >20 degrees C).
-In the highlands, where altitudes reach over 4,000m are malaria-free thanks to their cooler temperatures.
-Addis Ababa, the capital, is in a malaria-free area; it is also the 5th highest elevation capital city in the world.
+In the highlands, altitudes reach over 4,000m and are malaria-free thanks to their cooler temperatures.
+Addis Ababa, the capital, is in a malaria-free area; it is also the 5th highest-elevation capital city in the world.
 In addition, large-scale population migration occurs at the same time as the rainy season, which is also the season of peak malarial transmission.
 Many **agricultural workers migrate** temporarily from the malaria-free highlands to the lowlands.
-Farmers often sleep in airy barns and **work into the night, when transmission is at its highest**. **Irrigation, in the Awash Valley and in Gambella**, has exacerbated the risk of mosquitoes due to more stagnant water pools required to harvest the most common foods like rice.
+Farmers often sleep in airy barns and **work into the night, when transmission is at its highest**. **Irrigation, in the Awash Valley and Gambella**, has exacerbated the risk of mosquitoes due to more stagnant water pools required to harvest the most common foods like rice.

 ### Socio-economic impacts on Ethiopia

 As with all communicable diseases, it is the poor who are the most susceptible and carry the burden of the disease.
 Malaria accounts for **40% of the national healthcare expenditure** and **10% of hospital visits**.
 The cyclical nature of the disease results in particularly bad epidemics every 5-8 years which have been seen to overwhelm health services.
-On top of this, tourism is stifled from the malaria warnings, despite being a beautiful country along the East African Rift.
+On top of this, tourism is stifled by the malaria warnings, despite being a beautiful country along the East African Rift.

 The uneven epidemiology also affects **food security**, the environment and social factors.
 Addis Ababa is able to accommodate high population densities due to the relatively developed infrastructure and malaria-free state.
-As people understand the risks of malaria, many refuse to work in the lowlands and overexploit the already poorer quality farmland compared to the nutrient-rich lowlands.
+As people understand the risks of malaria, many refuse to work in the lowlands and overexploit the already poorer-quality farmland compared to the nutrient-rich lowlands.
 It is therefore not surprising to learn that, when harvests are particularly bad with droughts (short-medium term becoming worse due to climate change), the country is susceptible to damaging **famines**.
 Economic measures such as DALYs ([Disability-adjusted life years)](https://www.who.int/data/gho/indicator-metadata-registry/imr-details/158) ) lost also show that malaria has a significant impact on the population: 30% of all life years lost are because of this, reducing economic output potential further.

 ### Mitigation strategies and responses